hyperledger-archives/avalon/PREREQUISITES.md

 - `PKG_CONFIG_PATH` and `LD_LIBRARY_PATH` also contain the the path to [OpenSSL](#openssl) package config files and libraries, respectively, if you build your own OpenSSL.
-You need to do this when OpenSSL version 1.1.1d or later is not available
+You need to do this when pre-built OpenSSL version 1.1.1d or later packages are not available for your system

 - `SGX_MODE`
 This variable is used to switch between the Intel SGX simulator and hardware mode.
-Set `SGX_MODE` to either `HW` or `SIM`
+Set `SGX_MODE` to either `HW` (Intel SGX available) or `SIM` (use Intel SGX simulator)

 - `SGX_SSL`
-Used to locate an Intel SGX-compatible version of OpenSSL
+Used to locate an Intel SGX-compatible version of OpenSSL.
+Usualy set to `/opt/intel/sgxssl`

 - `TCF_ENCLAVE_CODE_SIGN_PEM`
+Use only with `SGX_MODE=HW`.
 This needs to be set to a valid enclave signing key.
 You can generate one yourself using OpenSSL, then export the path to it:
   ```